-'Successful organisations often seek applicants with a postgraduate degree in HRM because of the cutting-edge strategic knowledge and skills that they have developed,' says Dr Etlyn Kenny, lecturer in HRM at the University of Birmingham.
+'Successful organisations often seek applicants with a postgraduate degree in HRM because of the cutting-edge strategic knowledge and skills they've developed,' says Dr Etlyn Kenny, lecturer in HRM and organisational behaviour at Birmingham Business School.
 'They may also be professionally qualified if their programme is accredited by the Chartered Institute of Personnel and Development (CIPD).'

 Joining the CIPD as a student gives you access to all of its online resources, such as podcasts, research factsheets and employment law information.
-There is also a community forum with nearly 40,000 HR professionals.
-You can use this to discuss your research and studies with experienced members.
+There's also a discussion forum for the community of HR professionals.
+You can use this to ask experienced members questions on your research and studies.

 Rebecca Watts studied CIPD Human Resource Management PGDip at Anglia Ruskin University.
 'I'd been working in HR for three years in the NHS, and wanted to formalise my skills and knowledge with a part-time postgraduate HRM course,' she says.